-CenturyLink: This provider of voice, broadband and video services in 33 states employs home-based call center agents and pays around $10-11/hour.
+CenturyLink: This provider of voice, broadband, and video services in 33 states employ home-based call center agents and pays around $10-11/hour.
 Bilingual skills are a plus.

 Convergys: Remote call center agents employed by this BPO take incoming calls and provide customer service, sales or technical support.
 Company's training is paid, and it offers benefits.

 HSN.com: The Home Shopping Network offers work at home jobs in call centers.
 Inbound calls are both sales and customer service.
 Full-time positions provide health insurance benefits.
 Jobs are based in Roanoke, VA.

 LiveOps: This BPO hires remote call center agents as independent contractors for a variety of customer service jobs.
 Agents are paid at a rate that is based on minutes of talk time plus sales incentives in some cases.
 Agents must become "certified" to work for individual clients.
 This certification is not paid.
 Agents must pay for their own background check.

 Support.com: Company provides remote tech support to clients, via home-based tech support chat and call center agents.
 Its remote services technicians answer inbound calls and its solutions center supervisors support and supervise the remote services technicians.

 SYKES Home Powered by Alpine Access: Remote employees receive inbound customer service and sales calls for a variety of this BPO's clients.
 Training is paid.
 Starting pay is around $9/hour.
 Successful applicants pay $45 for a background check.
 The hiring process for these call center jobs is online and by phone.
 Bilingual skills are a plus.